Eddie Ilarde: Political career

 Representative Ilarde's official portrait during the 6th Congress.

 Ilarde first ventured into politics in 1963 when he was elected as councilor of Pasay.
-Two years later, as an independent candidate, he defeated incumbent congressman Rufino Antonio and was elected to the House of Representatives representing Rizal's 1st district, which then consisted of cities and towns that are currently part of Metro Manila.
+Two years later, he defeated incumbent congressman Rufino Antonio and was elected to the House of Representatives representing Rizal's 1st district, which then consisted most of what is now Metro Manila.
 During his service in the 6th Congress, Ilarde served as Chairperson of the Committee on Fishing Industries.

 Even though an Independent, Ilarde found himself in frequent agreement with the Liberal Party, which included him in its senatorial slate for the 1969 elections.
-With re-electionist President Ferdinand Marcos successfully leading the Nacionalista Party slate, Ilarde fell over 300,000 votes shy of election to the Senate.
+With re-electionist President Ferdinand Marcos successfully leading the Nacionalista Party slate, Ilarde lost the Senate race, falling 10th place out of the 8 seats up for election with over 300,000 votes shy of election to the Senate.
 Having given up his seat in the House to run for the Senate, Ilarde ran again for the Senate under the Liberal Party banner in the 1971 elections.
 Ilarde, along with the other members of his party's senatorial ticket, was injured in the bombing at Plaza Miranda of their final political rally.

 While recuperating from his injuries, Ilarde and five (5) of his party-mates were elected to the eight (8) Senate vacancies.
 Ilarde assumed office as a Senator of the 7th Congress in January 1972.
 However, his term was interrupted when Congress was closed in September of that year following the declaration of martial law by President Marcos.

 By 1978, Ilarde had allied himself with President Marcos.
 Running under the Marcos' political party Kilusang Bagong Lipunan (or the New Society Movement), Ilarde won election to the Interim Batasang Pambansa as an Assemblyman representing Region IV (Metro Manila).
 He served until 1984.
 While at the Batasan, he drew attention for his proposal to rename the country "Maharlika", an advocacy which he promoted until his death.